daemon-001/AarohitaVigyan-TODO/README.md

-# Aarohita Vigyan TODO - Your Personal Task Manager
+# TODO Manager - Your Personal Task Manager

-A modern, full-stack task management application built with Django REST Framework and React for Aarohita Vigyan Private Limited.
+A modern, full-stack task management application built with Django REST Framework and React, featuring professional design and advanced theming capabilities.

-## What Makes This Special?
+## ✨ What Makes This Special?

 ### **Smart Task Management**
 - **Simple & Clean**: Add tasks with just a few clicks